30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 The Prisons We Broke

 Baby Kamble's self-assertive narrative is an extraordinary autobiography that relays the horrors faced by the Dalit community, ending with her and her family joining the Amderkarite movement that paved the road for their emancipation.
-She realistically depicts the blind faith practices, the life in utter hunger and poverty, and puts forth a real focus on women of the community who fall prey to triple marginalisation, leading to several cases of self-harm and annihilation.
+She realistically depicts blind faith practices, life in utter hunger and poverty, and provides a real focus on women of the community who fall prey to triple marginalisation, leading to several cases of self-harm and annihilation.
 It is a disturbing read that will leave you unsettled for days, but an equally important one.

 Untouchable Spring by G Kalyan Rao